RemiHl/RemiHl/README.md

 ###

-<p align="left">📚 I'm currently learning JavaScript, PHP, HTML and CSS as languages<br>💼 I'm using Docker and Git<br>🌐 I'm learning React, Node.js and using Figma for front-end and prototyping</p>
+<p align="center">📚 I'm currently learning JavaScript, PHP, HTML and CSS as languages<br>💼 I'm using Docker and Git<br>🌐 I'm learning React, Node.js and using Figma for front-end and prototyping</p>

 ###